 As always the course will be looking resplendent with the Azaleas in full spring bloom and the greens perfectly manicured.

-Basically and with no disrespect to Augusta who did a fantastic job in getting the tournament on at all last year, it will be the Masters as we know it complete with our annual game of ‘golf commentator cliché bingo’.
+In addition seasoned golf watchers can enjoy our annual game of ‘golf commentator cliché bingo’.
 Yes you know the ones, “No winner of the Par 3 competition has ever gone on to win the Masters”, “It’s like putting down a marble staircase” and of course the classic “The Masters doesn’t start till the back nine on Sunday”, [which needless to say is complete and utter nonsense!]

 The course was designed by Alister MacKenzie and Bobby Jones and was opened for play in 1933 before undergoing a redesign in 2008.

 The greens are Bentgrass and tend to run at 13+ on the stimpmeter.

 The key to success at Augusta is twofold.
 Firstly, you have to take advantage of the four Par 5’s, particularly the 13th and 15th and secondly you have to minimise your mistakes on the par 4’s.
 Strong iron play is imperative to find the right spots on the greens.